Vanessa Harding

 Leslie Culton (born October 11, 1970) better known by her ring name Vanessa Harding, is a semi-retired American professional wrestler and manager who has competed in North American independent promotions throughout the early 2000s including Full Impact Pro, Future of Wrestling, the Heartland Wrestling Association, Ohio Valley Wrestling and NWA Florida.
 She has also had short stints in Ring of Honor, World League Wrestling and Women's Extreme Wrestling.
 She is also known as Elle Cee, where she has appeared in several adult films, such as on the bangbus.com website.

 Professional wrestling career

 Training

 Born in Atlanta, Georgia, Harding frequently moved around up until adulthood.
 While living in Zephyr Hills, Florida, she became interested in professional wrestling after seeing Dusty Rhodes on Championship Wrestling from Florida.
 However, it was after she began regularly watching wrestling with an ex-boyfriend that she began to consider a career in professional wrestling.
-Hardy received much of her initial training from independent wrestlers Black Knight and Robbie Chance, however she also received training from others on the independent circuit including Mike Mondo or Mikey from WWE Spirit Squad in OVW, Mana (of the Samoan Island Tribe), Navy Seal, Pat Powers, Al Hardeman, Virgil and Dory Funk, Jr., among others.
+Hardy received much of her initial training from independent wrestlers Black Knight and Robbie Chance, however she also received training from others on the independent circuit including Mikey from the Spirit Squad in Ohio Valley Wrestling, Mana of the Samoan Island Tribe, Navy Seal, Pat Powers, Al Hardeman, Virgil and Dory Funk, Jr., among others.
 Harding later attended the IWA wrestling school.